 Darker, deeper blues create a bolder, more dramatic look, and have a cocooning effect.
-It suits both large living rooms, making them feel smaller and cosier, and small living rooms, emphasising bijou proportions and giving them a den-like feel.
+It suits both large living rooms, making them feel smaller and cozier, and small living rooms, emphasizing bijou proportions and giving them a den-like feel.

 4. Bright blue